SebastianN97/client_admin_el_gaucho_nyheter/README.md

 # The News Room Challenge:

-We were challenged with building a newpaper application with three clients, user, admin and mobile which were all being dealt with by a single API.
+We were challenged with building a newspaper application with three clients, user, admin and mobile which were all being dealt with by a single API.

 - [User](https://github.com/SebastianN97/client_user_el_gaucho_nyheter)
 - [Admin](https://github.com/SebastianN97/client_admin_el_gaucho_nyheter)